numaneto/AzNetwork-Labs/README.md

 # Azure Network Basics – Self (or guided) Ramp up Plan

-Simple of Sample  \\,,/ - This a simple repo, to help in Azure Networking Rampup - Lab and tests missions.
+Simple of Sample  \\,,/ - This is a simple repo, to help in Azure Networking Rampup - Lab and tests missions.

-The main goal of this repo is cetralize lab missions from Azure Networking rampup.
+The main goal of this repo is centralize lab missions from Azure Networking rampup.

 ### Requirements for Guided Version:
     • Find a mentor, can be some teammate, can be your tech lead, or some friend that have experience with this skillset.